Skip to main content

 · Parking: On-site

-Enjoy your bluebell walks – and accommodation, whether it be for a weekend break or a longer holiday.
-Please treat the woods with respect and remember the Scout maxim: Leave nothing behind but your thanks and take home only your memories (and maybe your photos).
+Enjoy your bluebell walks – and accommodation, whether for a weekend break or a longer holiday.
+Please treat the woods respectfully and remember the Scout maxim: Leave nothing behind but your thanks and take only your memories (and maybe your photos) home.

-Can we also put in a hat-tip to the wonderful Woodland Trust, whose tireless work has ensured the survival and, indeed, flourishing of so many bluebell woods in the UK.
+Can we also put in a hat-tip to the wonderful Woodland Trust, whose tireless work has ensured the survival and flourishing of so many bluebell woods in the UK?
 For further information about the Trust, click here: The Woodland Trust.
 They are worth supporting.
+Just ask any tree.

 The wide River Avon flows placidly between tree-lined banks towards Warwick Castle